Microstock Agencies – An Overview for Beginners

 ——————————————————–

 Stable sales, medium time-consuming uploading system, high commission to the photographer.
-Very bad rejection/inspection policies filled with inconsistencies and with upload-limits based on amount of rejections, this becomes quite irritating.

 ——————————————————–

-Low income site, but worth it.
+123RFLow income site, but worth it.
 Easy uploading system makes it worthwhile.
 Ok photographer commission.
 Inspections are fair.
 The site is stable in income, but only if you keep submitting.

 ——————————————————–